Andrea-Papaleo/SpiedieDocs/docs/docs/data_transfer.md

 ---
-title: Transfer File to Cluster
+title: Transferring Data to the Cluster
 layout: default
 images: []
 tags: [Login, Setup, File Transfer, Windows, Mac, Linux, New_User]
 description: A guide to transferring data to and from Spiedie and setting up network drives.
-prev: Spiedie User Environment
+prev: User Home Directory
-next: Using Spiedie Resources
+next: Viewing Spiedie Resources
 category: getting-started
 ---